Visiting LA this summer? Here is your definitive guide to all things healthy and outdoors.April 01, 2019 9:22 pm

 Bustling with families and friends, this market is a place for gathering over fresh produce, made-to-order breakfast and live music.
 Make sure to pick up some groundworks coffee and a spicy tahini sauce.

 As you can tell, each market has its own “vibe”.
 You cannot go wrong with the seasonal produce and farm-to-market meats and cheeses.
 You’re likely to learn something new from the passionate vendors who will strike up conversation with you.
 Whether you are grocery shopping, perusing the samples or learning more about the vendors, the vibrant colours and fresh foods are sure to cheer you up.

-When you are done, swing by Erewhon, one of our world favourite grocery stores, for some delish turmeric tahini cauliflower, or pick up a green juice at Juice Crafters, they make some of the best smoothies in town.
+When you are done, swing by Erewhon, one of our world favourite grocery stores, for some delish turmeric tahini cauliflower or pick up our gluten-free sprouted buckwheat crackers.
+Choose Greek olive, Garam Masala or the Tkemali flavour.